-- (a) the written plea agreement or an outline of the agreement if it has not been reduced to writing; - (b) the elements for each offense to which a guilty plea will be entered; - (c) the factual proffer the defendant is prepared to acknowledge; - (d) a statement of all potential penalty consequences of the plea; and - (e) written notice as to whether the defendant will be pleading guilty to an "aggravated felony" as defined by 8 U.S.C. § 1101(a)(43), which would subject the defendant to mandatory deportation if the defendant is not a United States citizen.

-(f) any superseding indictment or new information, if applicable.
+- (b) the elements for each offense to which a guilty plea will be entered; - (c) the factual proffer the defendant is prepared to acknowledge; - (d) a statement of all potential penalty consequences of the plea; and - (e) written notice as to whether the defendant will be pleading guilty to an "aggravated felony" as defined by 18 U.S.C. § 1101(a), which would subject the defendant to mandatory deportation if the defendant is not a United States citizen. - (f) any superseding indictment or new information, if applicable.